beberlei/http-client-middleware/README.md

 ## A Simple Http Client

 Very simple http client interface that avoids factories by specifing all request variables directly.
+It intentionally gets some of the data from an untyped array for simplicity.

 ```php
 <?php